 There are multiple ways you can register to vote or update your registration.

 Register to vote or update your registration by completing the online form.
-If you would only like to update your address, click here.

 - Download a Form

 You may download a Florida Voter Registration Application, fill it out and mail or deliver it to our office.

 - Pick-up a Form

 You may pick-up a Florida Voter Registration Application, fill it out and mail or deliver it to our office.

 You may register to vote or update your registration in person at our office at the address listed below.

 Frequently Asked Questions for Online Voter Registration (OVR)

 Chapter 97 of the Florida Statutes governs the qualifications and registration of voters in the state of Florida.